microsoft/microcode/docs/develop.md

 https://microsoft.github.io/jacdac-docs/clients/javascript/devtools?jacscript=1&simulators=microbitmicrocode#http://127.0.0.1:7001/index.html?pointer-events=1

 ## Creating artwork

+To preview all artwork, click on the `art` icon at the bottom right of the local editor (and wait...).
+Use `save all` to download all artwork on the `images/generated` folder.

 If you want to create/edit new sprites, you should import this web site into https://arcade.makecode.com, using the following directions: